Criminal Defense Practice

 • Availability of support within their community and programs, as well as probability they will take advantage of them.

-Levels of Sex Offenders
+Levels Of Sex Offenders

 Level 1 offenders typically register for 15 years, and verification is annual.
 Those who commit non-violent sex crimes against someone 18 or older and are of sound mind and not disabled are considered a low risk, and are thus, classified as Level 1.